Jessica Price: Career

-Views on video gaming industry
+Views on video game industry

 Price has been a notable speaker on sexism in the broader gaming industry.
 In a 2013 interview on respect and sexism in the industry, Price said: Some of it’s unintentional.
 Male programmers will be shocked by the idea of making the default avatar female for a game intended primarily for female audiences.
 Marketers will think that making a console pink will magically fix its branding problems with women.
 Studios making games intended for kids and moms will refuse to give a successful female game designer an interview because she’s never done a first-person shooter. [...]
 But some of it’s very intentional.
 I’ve had every inch of my anatomy commented on by coworkers.
 I’ve had marketing guys propose that our marketing should consist of me putting on a low-cut top and talking about our product.
 I’ve had people insist that I must have slept with someone to get into the industry. [...]
 I’ve been sexually harassed, and had the people I went to for help tell me I must enjoy the attention, instruct me to deal with it because they didn’t want to fire the guy, and warn me not to go to HR because I’d get fired for being a troublemaker.
 One guy had a history of violence, and clenched his fists and came close to taking a swing at me when I told him he had to stop touching me and talking about my breasts.
 The response from my chain of command was still, basically, “Deal with it yourself.”
 Katie Mettler, for the Washington Post, reported that for the first time there would be more female than male speakers at 2016 Gen Con.
 At the event, Price said "We can change things.
 It doesn’t have to be glacial change.
 It can be immediate. [...]
 When it’s half women, the pressure to be a woman in games is off.
 You can just be a person who works in games".

 Tim Mulkerin, for Mic, interviewed Price in 2017 on why video game developers need to release diversity reports.
 On that topic, Price said "numbers don't always tell the whole story. [...]
 Even if video game developers did publish a diversity report ... it depends where the women are. [...]
 And for any woman who actually is in the creative or production side, you're still likely to be the only woman on the team, the only woman in the room".
 Mulkerin wrote that "for example, if a company is 40% women — an optimistic stretch — but they all work in low-level admin positions and the executive boards are all still predominantly male, that company is still failing at diversity and inclusion".